The Cheapest Auto Insurance Companies in Austin, Texas in 2026

 Cheapest Car Insurance for Senior Drivers: State Farm

-Seniors pay the least for car insurance coverage of any age group, thanks to years of experience and safe driving habits that lead to fewer claims than younger drivers.
-In Austin, senior drivers pay an average of $142 per month for auto coverage, based on our research.
+Seniors pay the lowest average costs for car insurance coverage of any age group, thanks to years of experience and safe driving habits that lead to fewer claims than younger drivers.
+In Austin, senior drivers pay an average of $145 per month for auto coverage, based on our research.

 But you can usually find an even better deal with the right insurance company.
 Let’s take a look at the chart below to see Austin’s cheapest car insurance companies for senior drivers, according to Compare.com data.